bapoo1998/compression/README.md

-"# Compression - A Semi-Technical Brief Summary & Guide to Image, Audio & Video Compression by Bapusaheb Patil"
+# Compression - A Semi-Technical Brief Summary & Guide to Image, Audio & Video Compression by Bapusaheb Patil